EB-Senku/California-Housing-Price-Prediction/README.md

 This project helped deepen my understanding of machine learning workflows, model selection, and practical implementation techniques.

-🔍 Note: For the best viewing experience of this notebook’s output and formatting, it is recommended to open the file using nbviewer.
+🔍 Note: For the best viewing experience of this notebook’s output and formatting, it is recommended to open the file using https://nbviewer.org/.